 Her singles have been on regular rotation on CBC, Radio-Canada as well as Sirius XM satellite in Canada and the USA, allowing her to build a following and tour the continent playing near 100 shows per year.
 Most recent highlights include opening for Kathleen Edwards, Whitehorse and Amanda Marshall as well as performances at renowned festivals such as Mariposa Folk Fest, Luminato, Francofolies, Montreal Folk on the Canal and multiple performances at Yonge-Dundas Square.
 Most recently, Melanie has been spending significant time honing her craft as a songwriter in Nashville with some of Music City’s finest in preparation for her upcoming 2018 release.

 The success of Débridée opened another unexpected door, allowing her to begin a conversation about mental health with her audience.
 She began running workshops on self-confidence with students across North America, encouraging young people to talk about their fears and anxieties, offering tips and tricks on dealing with depression, and sharing her story as a suicide loss survivor.
 “After my father’s passing, I remember being so angry.
 The truth is that without being able to express myself through songwriting, I’d be an absolute mess.
 Sharing my story with others has helped me get through the pain and loss and I hope that I can offer the same refuge to others through music and open conversation.”
-Melanie’s third full-length album Fires, Floods & Things We Leave Behind further explores themes of family, loss and addiction and will be released October 2018.
+Melanie’s third full-length album Fires, Floods & Things We Leave Behind further explores themes of family, loss and addiction and was released October 2018.